A semiparametric probability distribution estimator of sample maximums

-The numerical property coincides with what we expected in advance.
-With R. von Mises, where the parametric distribution estimator is inconsistent, the estimated values of $p$ and $q$ are almost 0.
+The numerical property {coincided} with what we expected in advance. {For the cases with $\gamma\le0$ the naive mixture estimator was close to the nonparametric one in general.
+The difference between ALbw and CVbw was not so large, but CVbw-based mixture estimator was more numerically stable for heavy-tailed cases.}

-From the definition of the maximum-likelihood estimator, it usually returns the values between the parametric and nonparametric estimates, as numerically confirmed by comparing Table 2 with Tables 2--5 in \cite{moriyama2021parametric}.
-However, Table 3 shows that the estimated ratio values $p$ are larger than $0.5$ in most of the cases.
-Moreover, $p$ are almost 1 at the middle period $m(=\sqrt{n})$ for most of the distributions and even larger than those at $m={n}^{3/4}$.
-These results are not preferable as seen from comparing Table 2 with the MISE values given in \cite{moriyama2021parametric}.
-Moreover, the estimates of $p$ are almost $1$ for the reversed Burr distributions and tend to $1$ for the Weill distributions as at least one of $m$ and $n$ becomes large.
-This happens even though the numerical superiority of the nonparametric estimator in such cases was demonstrated in \cite{moriyama2021parametric}.